lumik/enum_flags/README.md

 ### Usage

-If you want bitwise operators to work for your enumeration, you have to overload `enableBitmaskOperators()` function to return true.
+If you want bitwise operators to work for your enumeration, you have to overload `enable_bitmask_operators()` function to return true.

 ```cpp